olincollege/tetris-game/README.md

 ## Project Summary

 The purpose of this project was to use Python object-oriented programming to create a classic game of Tetris.
-The game was coded in Python with the Pygame library and designed with MVC architecture.
+The game was coded using Pygame library and designed with MVC architecture.

 ## Requirements